Headshot of Attorney Seth Morris

 Call Morris Law Now—Child Pornography Charges Are Serious

 Child pornography charges can follow your child for the rest of their life.
-Do not cross your fingers and hope the court will understand that your child meant no harm and go easy on them.
-This is when you need an aggressive attorney ready to protect your child’s future opportunities.
+Do not cross your fingers and hope the court will understand that your child meant no harm and go easy on them if they were charged due to sexting.
+This is when you need an aggressive defense attorney ready to protect your child’s future opportunities.
 Set up a consultation by contacting Morris Law, A Criminal Defense Firm online or calling us at (510) 225-9955.